noscene/himalia/README.md

 Himalia is a eurorack module with an samd51 cortex m4 mcu.
 The firmeware can build complete in a docker enviroment, so it has no library conflicts on build machine.
-The firmware is written in arduino so it is easy to use and modify.
+The firmware is written in arduino style so it is easy to use and modify.

 ## Docker build chain based on arduino cli
+the commands are used on macos in terminal. if using windows or linux may need some changes in syntax or directorys.

 ### build docker image
-just clone repo and create the docker images. it contains all arduino stuff, board package and convert tool for own samples
+just clone repo and create the docker images. it contains all arduino stuff, board package and convert tool for own samples just start the terminal and:
 ```
 cd ~/Documents/GitHub
 git clone https://github.com/noscene/himalia